ishratumar/upskill-frontend/html-best-practices.md

 <img src="image.jpg" alt="a descriptive text">
   ```
 ## 7. Validate frequently
-Instead of waiting until you are finished with your HTML document, validate your code multiple times as you work.
-This will help
-save some time in the end by identifying errors early on, especially if your document is lengthy.
-One popular HTML validator to use is W3C’s markup validation service.
+Validate your code often while you work rather than waiting until your HTML document is complete.The sooner you identify errors, especially if your work is comprehensive, the more time you will save.
+One popular HTML validator to use is [W3C Markup Validator](https://validator.w3.org/).

 ## 8. Place external style sheets within the <head> tag
-Although external style sheets can be placed anywhere in the HTML document, it is best practice to place them within the <head> tag.
+The <head> tag is the best place for external style sheets even though they can be included anywhere in an HTML document.
+It speeds up the loading of the page.
-  This will allow your page to load faster.
 ```
 <!DOCTYPE html>
 <html>